agent-thor/Governance-Trading-Agent/README.md

 ## Custom Data Providers

-The bot uses a modular data provider system that allows you to integrate data from different sources.
+The agent uses a modular data provider system that allows you to integrate data from different sources.
 By default, it uses Firebase, but you can implement your own data provider to fetch governance proposals from any platform.

 ### Using an Existing Data Provider